 5 General guidance for Ada

+5.1 Ada Language Design

 Ada has been designed with emphasis on software engineering principles that support the development of high-integrity applications.
 For example, Ada is strongly typed thereby preventing vulnerabilities associated with type mismatch.
 Similarly, Ada includes boundary checking on arrays as part of the standard language which prevents buffer overflow vulnerabilities.
 Most of the language may be used to develop applications without known vulnerabilities.
-The following sections provide guidance to mitigate against known vulnerabilities in Ada.

 5.2 Top Avoidance Mechanisms